-- With a price-weighted index, the index trading price is based on the trading prices of the individual stocks that make up the index basket; higher prices are given more weight.
+- With a price-weighted index, the index trading price is based on the trading prices of the individual stocks that make up the index basket; stocks with higher prices are given more weight.

 - In value-weighted indexes, the number of outstanding shares is multiplied by the per-share price.
-This determines the weighting of each stock in the index.
+That determines the weighting of each stock in the index.

 - Unweighted indexes value each stock in the basket equally.

 1. Price-Weighted Indexes

 In other words, the stocks with higher prices will have more impact on the movement of the index than stocks with lower prices.
 That's because their price is "weighted" higher.